 5. Environmental Impact

 Naturally, because they consume less energy and last longer, LEDs are better for the environment than other types of light sources.

 But that’s not the only reason LEDs are a friend of the planet.
-Unlike fluorescent or metal halide lights, LEDs do not contain any mercury.
+Fluorescent and metal halide lights contain mercury.
+LEDs do not.
 If a light contains mercury, as most commercial lighting does, it requires a special disposal process at the end of its short life.

 When a fixture dies people usually do one of two things: either toss it in the trash and forget about it or recycle it.
 But, depending on what bulb you’re using, just throwing it away in the trash could have serious harmful impacts.
 If you’re using traditional bulbs, this is how we recommend disposing of them.

 - Fluorescent Tube – This is the most common type of office and commercial facility lighting.
 Unfortunately, these lights contain mercury so you can’t just throw them away with your regular trash.
 They’ll almost certainly cause damage to the environment and could potentially leak mercury into water supplies.
 Here are the EPA’s guidelines for disposing of lights that contain mercury.